sorell/flaming-wookie/datalogger/server/README.md

 Howto
 -----
-devlogd -o SINK
+devlogd -o SINK[:OPTS]
-Select Sink to use for database. -h option shows compiled Sinks.
+Select Sink to use for database.
+OPTS are passed to the Sink.
+Generally assigns file name or working directory.
+-h option shows compiled Sinks.

 devlogd -p PORT
 Select TCP port to listen to.